practicalli/clojure/docs/testing/unit-testing/index.md

 * Limit mocking of systems to integration tests (although mocking data is good everywhere)

+???
+HINT "Code should evaluate or have line comments"
+    All Clojure code should be valid syntax and able to be evaluated (compiled), even code within a `(comment )` expression or after a `#_` reader comment.

+    Code commented with a line comment, `;;`, will not be read by Clojure and cannot cause compliation errors when evaluated

 ## Running tests

 [Test runners](/testing/test-runners/) can run be run in the REPL used for development or run separately via the command line and continuous integration tasks.